Student Services

 experience, the more rewarding it will be.

-interested in AND the type of school that best fits your personal
+in AND the school environment that best fits your learning style

 • Stay active in sports, clubs, and participate in Volunteer opportunities

-• Keep open and respectful communication lines open with your
+• Keep lines of communication open with your teachers, as they will be

 While most scholarships come directly from the accepting colleges, it can be